Post updated June 11, 2020

 Employment changes during the pandemic are probably influenced by whether employees can keep working, how much demand and revenue still exists for the industry's products, and long-term employment trends.

-The pandemic has slowed but not ended job increases for Other Information Services.
+The pandemic is having the smallest effect on Other Information Services.
 This may be because employees can work from home.
 This may also result from increased demand for internet services when millions of people were ordered to stay home as much as possible.
 Online advertising is generally cheaper than ads in Broadcasting or Publishing, so increased demand also means the industry can continue selling ads.

-The smallest adverse effects on employment so far appear to be for industries where technology may allow people to work from home, such as Data Processing and Telecommunications.
+Smaller adverse effects on employment also appear in other industries where technology may allow people to work from home, such as Data Processing and Telecommunications.
 However, both industries employ thousands of sales agents who may be unable to work.
 Telecommunications demand for cell phone services may also be affected if customers are losing their jobs and incomes.

 The largest adverse effects appear to be industries where workers must gather in the same location to produce news and entertainment products.
 Broadcasting is also losing advertising revenue because large advertisers are reducing spending as consumers buy fewer advertised products.